intfoundation/intchain/README.md

 ### Become a Candidate

-INTChain is a blockchain system based on IPBFT consensus mechanism, which requires regular replacement of validators to ensure system security.
+INT Chain is a blockchain system based on IPBFT consensus mechanism, which requires regular replacement of validators to ensure system security.

 Epoch is the update cycle of the validator, which is about 2 hours.

 You can apply candidate to become a candidate.

 ```bash
 # applyCandidate